Solar Generators vs. Fuel Generators: Which One Is Best for You?

 The PV panels convert sunlight into electricity and sends it off to the charge regulator.

-The charge regulator pumps the electricity into the batteries and stops it when they are fully charged.
+Meanwhile, the charge regulator pumps the electricity into the batteries and stops when they are fully charged.

 What are the Benefits of a Solar Generator?

-- Finally, once the solar generator is up to full speed, it will run day and night without any input from you.
+- Once the solar generator is up to full speed, it will run day and night without any input from you.
 During the day, the electricity charges the batteries and excess powers your equipment.
 At night, the batteries power your equipment.
 As long as there’s enough daylight every day, it just goes on and on.

 How Does a Gas Generator Work?

 A gas generator converts the chemical energy of gasoline into mechanical energy and then into electrical energy.

 It does this using an engine and an alternator.
 The gas combusts in the engine, turning the crankshaft just like in a car.
 Instead of turning the wheels of a car, though, it turns the rotor in the alternator.